Applies ToWindows 11 Windows 10

 • The streaming video app is playing full screen.
 If you're using an SDR display, your window will need to be full screen to see the video in HDR.

 • You have set up your device to play HDR video on battery.
-Because playing HDR video uses more battery power, you won’t get HDR video by default if you’re on battery.
+Because playing HDR video uses more battery power, you won’t get HDR video by default if you’re on battery when using an SDR device.
 To change this, select Start , then search for settings.
-Select Settings Display > HDR or Use HDR.
-Expand Battery options, then select the Allow streaming HDR video on battery checkbox or the Allow HDR games, videos, and apps on battery checkbox.
+Select Settings Display > Use HDR.
+Expand the Use HDR toggle, then deselect the Turn off HDR when my PC is running on battery checkbox.

 • Battery saver is turned off.
 To find out if battery saver is turned on or off, select Start , then search for settings.
 Select Settings System > Power & battery.
 If you want the best HDR video experience even when battery saver is turned on, select Battery saver, then turn off Lower screen brightness when using battery saver.
 For the best HDR video experience, Windows needs to be able to set your display to the maximum brightness level.